 - 1 tablespoon fresh parsley chopped (flat leaf)

 Prepare the pastry

 - Unwrap and break off small pieces to line the bottom and side of the pan, pressing into the sides of the pan.
-Use a fork to make holes in the pastry, then line with parchment paper and cover with beans or raw rice.
-Bake in the oven for 10 minutes.
-Remove the paper and beans, reduce the temperature to 180℃/160℃ fan/350℉ and bake for a further 5 minutes.
+Use a fork to make holes in the pastry, then line with parchment paper and cover with baking beans or raw rice.
+Bake in the oven for 10 minutes then remove paper and beans, reduce the temperature to 180℃/160℃ fan/350℉ and bake for a further 5 minutes.